 - Audit recently completed (under 12 months ago) — schedule the next one based on cycle, not anxiety

-- "Will the person doing the audit be the same person presenting findings?" — If no, you're getting agency-style work where senior signature happens at the end, not throughout.
+- "Will the person doing the audit be the same person presenting findings?" — If no, you are getting agency-style work where senior signature happens at the end, not throughout.
 Senior consultants doing the actual work catch 30–50% more issues than junior consultants escalating findings upward.

-- "What's your typical financial impact estimate per finding?" — If they don't do impact estimates, you're at Tier 1 pricing for Tier 1 work.
-Make sure that matches your need.
+- "What is your typical financial impact estimate per finding?" — If they do not do impact estimates, you are at Tier 1 pricing for Tier 1 work.
 Diagnostic audits ($3,500+) without dollar-impact analysis are overpriced Tier 1 audits.

 Pardot audit pricing in 2026 follows a clear pattern: pay for the depth your situation actually requires, not less and not more.
-For most B2B mid-market teams, that's the diagnostic tier — $3,500–$7,500.
+For most B2B mid-market teams, that is the diagnostic tier — $3,500–$7,500.
 For small recent setups, basic technical works.
 For multi-org enterprise environments, architecture-tier audits earn back their price within the first quarter of remediation.
+For teams scoping Agentforce Sales, add the readiness audit before agent credits commit.

-Whichever tier you choose, the audit's value isn't in the deck — it's in the decisions it makes possible.
+Whichever tier you choose, the audit's value is not in the deck — it is in the decisions it makes possible.